 View Categories

-This article explains how to monitor candidates’ environment as if on-site by requiring candidates to connect an additional camera for a 360° overview of their environment during the test.
+This article explains how to monitor candidates’ surroundings as if they were on-site by requiring them to connect an additional camera that provides a 360° view of their environment during the test.

 Connecting an Additional Camera